jefeish/github-copilot-demo/README.md

 # Github Copilot Demo
 A demo to operate GitHub Copilot in Visual Studio Code

-## Build a Calculator App with Copilot & Copilot Chat
+## A React Calculator App to Demonstrate Copilot & Copilot Chat

 ### Introduction

 #### Overview

-This exercise guides you through the process of creating a calculator app using Copilot and Copilot Chat. **We will delve into various Prompt techniques for generating code suggestions**.
+This exercise presents you with a React calculator app to practice Copilot and Copilot Chat.

 Our goal is to **acquaint you with Copilot's functionalities within VS Code** and demonstrate diverse ways to interact effectively with Copilot.